 Vueling to fly all year round between Cardiff and Malaga

-Due to a successful 2012 summer season and launch of the 2013 season, Vueling will now start offering flights all year round between Cardiff and Malaga.
+Due to a successful 2012 summer season, Vueling will now start offering flights all year round between Cardiff and Malaga in 2013.
 Flights between the Welsh capital and the Costa del Sol will now operate year round on Tuesdays, Thursdays and Saturdays, with an extra flight on Wednesdays during August and September.
 The airline is also adding the additional flights to their schedule between Cardiff and Alicante.
 The new winter flights are on sale as of Thursday 23rd May.

 Work starts on exclusive airport shopping and restaurant area

 Work has started to transform a 210 square metre area of the airport into an boutique shopping precinct.
 The zone will house designer labels such as Gucci and Loewe (other brands to be confirmed) and double Michelin star chef Dani Garcia's lastest haute cuisine restaurant.The transformation will mean that Malaga will join Madrid and Barcelona as one of the few airports to cater to big-spending travellers.